JimHokanson/adinstruments_sdk_python/README.md

 ```
 ----

+## PyPi Notes ##

+- update version in setup.py
+- update Python version in setup.py
+- from Anaconda I ran the command line in my enviroment and made sure twine was installed `pip install twine`.
+Then I changed my drive `e:` changes to the E drive and then cd'd to the directory to run:
+  - `python setup.py sdist bdist_wheel`
+  - `twine upload dist/*`

 ## Improvements ##

 This was written extremely quickly and is missing some features.
 Feel free to open pull requests or to open issues.